This veteran’s Halloween spirit gave him a new purpose. The result? $1 million for kids suffering with cancer

 That first year, with his windows boarded up, the display’s theme was a house under attack by what Robertson called a “skeleton army” scaling the walls.

-When a local news crew covered it, the 54-year-old father of two and Air Force veteran saw a chance to do more than entertain.
+When a local news crew covered it, the 54-year-old father of two and Army veteran saw a chance to do more than entertain.

 “I asked my kids how we could use that attention to help others,” he told CNN.
 “My son and daughter said, ‘Hey, let’s help St. Jude.
 We want to help sick children get out of the hospital so they can see all these neat Halloween decorations.’”